EmmaC1804/react-movie-labs/movies/README.md

 + /movie/:id/credits - displays the people credited in a particular film - used in movie details page
 + /person/:id/movie_credits - displays the movies a person is credited for working on - used in actor details page to show credited movies
 + /person/:id/images - displays the pictures of a psrticular person - used in actor details page to display multiple images of them

+## Return Statements
++ credit.cast - Within return statement of actor details page - returns the 'cast' array from tmdb when accessing getCreditedMovie from api
++ cast.cast - Within return statement of actor details page - returns the 'cast' array from tmdb when accessing getMovieCast from api
++ Similar.results - Within return statement of movie details page - returns the 'results' array from tmdb when accessing getSimilarMovies from api

 ## New Routes within assignment
 + /movie/must_watch - route on site header to display users watchlist page
 + /movies/now_playing - route on site header to display the new movies page